What is a Breast Reduction Surgery?

 They will assess your individual situation, examine your breast anatomy, discuss your concerns and goals, and provide professional advice based on their expertise.
 They will take into consideration factors such as your overall health, breast size and shape, skin elasticity, and any specific issues you may be experiencing.

 A plastic surgeon will guide you through the process, explain the potential outcomes and risks, and help determine if you are a suitable candidate for breast reduction surgery.

 Considering Breast Reduction Surgery?
 Get the Reduction Mammoplasty Guide!

 Three Breast Reduction Surgical Techniques

-The Breast Reduction Surgery Procedure
+The Breast Reduction Surgery – The Procedure

-Nipple & Areola Reshaping during Reduction Surgery
+Nipple and Areola Reshaping During Breast Reduction Surgery

 Does Breast Reduction Surgery Hurt?

 Pain levels can vary from person to person, but it’s normal to experience some discomfort after breast reduction surgery.
 However, Dr Rubinstein will take measures to manage your pain and ensure you are as comfortable as possible during your recovery.
 This may include prescribing pain medications or recommending over-the-counter pain relievers.
 It’s important to follow your surgeon’s post-operative instructions, including taking any prescribed pain medications as directed.
 Over time, as your body heals, the discomfort will gradually subside.
 If you have concerns about pain management, it’s best to discuss them with your surgeon during your consultation or pre-operative appointments.

 Dr Rubinstein prefers to perform drain-free breast reduction surgery whenever possible to ensure your comfort during the post-operative recovery period and minimise the risk of infection at drain insertion sites.
 However, in certain cases, drains may be necessary.